cjs-error/extend/README.md

 // With prototype
 var OpenError = SystemError.extend({ name: 'OpenError', syscall: 'open' });

-throw CustomError('message' /* optional context */)
+throw CustomError('message' /* optional constructorOpt */)
 throw OpenError('ENOENT: no such file or directory, open ./non-existant/'). with('ENOENT', -2, './non-existant/')
 ```

-## Context
+## constructorOpt
-Example: `Error(message, context)`
+Example: `Error.call(error, message, constructorOpt)`

-Context is an optional argument that can be passed to `Error.captureStackTrace`.
-The context is handled automatically when inheriting from an _extended error constructor_ even by means other than `extend`.
-However if you wish to investigate then read about the [constructorOpt from the v8 wiki ](https://github.com/v8/v8/wiki/Stack%20Trace%20API#stack-trace-collection-for-custom-exceptions)
+The constructorOpt is an optional argument that may be passed to `Error.captureStackTrace`.
+The constructorOpt might be needed if subclassing _extended error constructor_ by means other than `extend`.
+If you wish to learn more then read about the [constructorOpt from the v8 wiki ](https://github.com/v8/v8/wiki/Stack%20Trace%20API#stack-trace-collection-for-custom-exceptions)

 Note: _extended error constructor_ is the constructor returned from `require('@cjs-error/extend')` or `Error.extend`